josevarghese80/take-home-exercise/README.md

 | Referencing from Code        | APIs, SDKs, Lambdas can read SSM directly                | Not usable outside CloudFormation               |
 | Stack Independence           | Deploy/redeploy in any order                             | Strict deployment order (parent → child)        |

-### FUNCTION-BASED STACKS:  These group resources by what they do
-1. iam-stack.yaml - Roles are foundational and reusable
-2. ssm-bedrock-config.yaml - Global system config, centrally defined
-3. frontend-stack.yaml - Dedicated to frontend delivery
-### LIFECYCLE-BASED STACKS: These group resources based on how often they’re expected to change
-1. lambda-stack.yaml - Lambdas change frequently (logic, models)
-2. lex-stack.yaml - Lex needs tuning as you improve UX/NLU

 ---